 Office Hours:

-We understand that your business hours may not be the typical 8 to 5 Monday through Friday, we are here to assist you whenever you need us.
+Outside of business hours by appointment: We understand that your business hours may not be the typical, we will make every effort to assist you.

 PLEASE NOTE that we ask for no phone calls from candidates please.
 Our recruiters constantly monitor for new applicants and we will contact you if your qualifications meet those that we are seeking for any position.
 If you would like to follow up about the status of your application, please do so via e-mail to Vkeane@keanehr.com